 At the start of the pandemic, President John Magufuli declined to close churches, saying that the virus “cannot survive in the body of Christ — it will burn”.
 He also claimed Tanzania is free of coronavirus as of June due to prayer and the work of front line workers.
 He even celebrated citizens who weren’t wearing masks as a sign that people were no longer afraid and the virus was gone.

 Schools in the country reopened at the end of June.
 Students will wear mask during the day except for physical exercise or if they have underlying conditions.
 Sanitizing and social distancing will be implemented.

 Tanzania’s reported coronavirus cases are comparatively low, but experts say the toll is probably much higher.

-Uganda extended its lockdown another two weeks.
-However, the country has also eased some of its lockdown restrictions, allowing some businesses like hardware shops, restaurants and wholesale stores to reopen.
+Uganda has loosened some restrictions, allowing some businesses like hardware shops, restaurants and wholesale stores to reopen.

-Additional reporting by Katherine Fan and Liz Hund.
+Additional reporting by Katherine Fan, Liz Hund and Stella Shon.

 Featured photo by Clint Henderson/The Points Guy.